Fermi777/Hello_World/README.md

 2019.12.31 start to study Python and PyCharm

-2020.01.13 start to study Python and PyCharm
+2020.01.13 start to study Git and SourceTree